 Planting a garden has the power to change the world.
-From right in your backyard (or front, or patio, or simple pot) you have the ability to strengthening your own local food system.
-Bonus; when you make your garden regenerative, you can also help reverse global warming by restoring soil health.
+From right in your backyard (or front, or patio, or simple pot), you have the ability to strengthen your own local food system.
+And, when you make your garden regenerative, you can also help reverse global warming by restoring soil health.

 We think it’s time to bring victory gardens back.
 This time, it’s for the climate and in support of creating thriving local food systems.
 Our friends Ron Finley and Rosario Dawson explain how you can make your home “victory garden” regenerative.

 What is a Climate Victory Garden and Why Is It Important?

 “Climate Victory Gardens” were inspired by the “Victory Gardens” planted during the first and second World Wars.
 By 1944, nearly 20 million victory gardens produced eight million tons of food, equaling over 40 percent of the fresh fruits and vegetables consumed in the U.S. at the time.
 These victory gardens fed Americans at home, to make more farm-raised food available for the troops abroad.